joseph-richter/etf-retriever/README.md

-Just a simple Equity Traded Funds informations in progress, to learn Go.
+Just a simple Equity Traded Funds informations retriever in progress, to learn Go.